Kyle of Lochalsh line: Dingwall–Achnasheen: Easter Ross

 Mileage from Dingwall: 11 mi 65 ch) This was supposed to be site of a junction with the Garve and Ullapool Railway to the port village of Ullapool but, despite securing government approval, this line was never built.

 Beyond Garve, the railway and the A832 continue westwards, away from the Black Water whose source lies to the north.
-Soon, the line meets Loch Luichart – the source of the River Conon itself – and follows its northern edge; Lochluichart station (Note: Ordnance Survey grid reference:
+Soon, the line meets Loch Luichart – the source of the River Conon – and follows its northern edge; Lochluichart station (Note: Ordnance Survey grid reference:

 Mileage from Dingwall: 17 mi 20 ch) is located at the northwestern tip of the loch.
 This station was moved to this location from its original site in 1954 as a result of a hydroelectric scheme, which raised the water level of the loch.
 From here, the line continues to follow several of the Conon's tributaries, passing by Loch a' Chuilinn and Loch Achanalt until it reaches Achanalt station (Note: Ordnance Survey grid reference:

 Mileage from Dingwall: 21 mi 34 ch) near the mouth of the River Bran.
 The track then follows the course of this river for about 6 mi until the village of Achnasheen, near the eastern end of Loch a' Chroisg.
 The station at Achnasheen (Note: Ordnance Survey grid reference:

 Mileage from Dingwall: 27 mi 72 ch), like Garve, was to be the site of a junction: the proposed Loch Maree and Aultbea Railway was to run between Achnasheen and the small fishing village of Aultbea, but the line never received government approval.

 Down the line from Achnasheen the line turns southwest, parting ways with the A832 which continues westwards; the railway now parallels the A890 road instead.